Yodfat: Archaeology

 Ancient Yodfat was first identified in 1847 by Ernst Gustav Schultz (1811–1851), Egyptologist and Prussian consul in Jerusalem, using the geographical and topographical descriptions provided by Josephus, as well as by the phonetic similarity to the adjacent ruin of Khirbet Shifat.
 Six excavation seasons were carried out at the site between 1992 and 2000, under the direction of Mordechai Aviam of Kinneret Academic College on behalf of the Israel Antiquities Authority and the University of Rochester.
 These have revealed remains of fortifications, cisterns and extensive evidence of the large scale battle which took place at Yodfat, including a mass grave containing human remains.
 The last season ended in November 2020.
 According to Aviam, the residents poured boiling oil on the Roman soldiers as they climbed the town wall on ladders.

+A fragment from a storage jar bears a Jewish script inscription displaying the Hebrew letters אכ was also found at the site.